lexib16/lexib16/README.md

-👋

-- 🔭 I’m currently seeking work & life balance.
+                                               - 🔭 I’m currently working on becomeing a Full Stack Developer
                                                - 🌱 I’m currently learning html/ Javascript/ python
                                                - 👯 I’m looking to collaborate on IT with everyone.
-- 🤔 I’m looking for help with finding my next position.
+                                               - 🤔 I’m looking for help with finding a position as a front end developer.
                                                - 💬 Ask me about Git.
                                                - 📫 How to reach me: lexio9211@gmail.com
                                                - 😄 Pronouns: We only...
-- ⚡ Fun fact:
+                                               - ⚡ Fun fact: I'm in the medical feild

 <div align="center">